2021 Urban and Multibenefit Drought Relief Funding

 DWR is combining a portion of the Urban Community and the Multibenefit Drought Relief Funding into a $200 Million program.
 Projects funded under Multibenefit do not need to be in an urban community.
 Phase 1 awards were released on December 23, 2021.
 The full table of awards can be seen here.

 DWR released the final Guidelines and Proposal Solicitation Package (GL/PSP) on October 28, 2021 to open the solicitation for approximately $190 million grant funds ($95 million from the Urban Community fund and $95 million from the Multibenefit Projects fund).

 The (GL/PSP) establishes the procedures that the DWR will use to implement the Urban Community and Multibenefit Drought Relief Program (Program).
 The GL/PSP is a combined document that provides both general information about the Program and detailed information about the proposal solicitation.
 This document includes information on Program requirements, eligible applicant and project types, submittal and review of grant applications, and the grant funding award process.
-To clarify, this GL/PSP does not apply to the Small Community Drought Relief Program.
+The GL/PSP were amended in February 2021 to allow for a Funding Area to select a new grantee for the Underrepresented Communities and Native American Tribes Set-Aside.
+This GL/PSP does not apply to the Small Community Drought Relief Program.

 Hard copy application packages can be submitted to: